 Tel: +1 858 356 9346

 Your mouth is likely watering by this point, right?
 Visit San Diego for more than the sun and the beaches and that world-famous zoo.
-It’s a destination-worthy food city ready to impress you with its diverse food offerings.
+From seafood and sushi to fish tacos, burgers, Asian cuisine, and Italian food, it’s a destination-worthy food city ready to impress you with its diverse food offerings.